Hit and Run Accident Solicitors — Scotland

 L Paterson, Personal Injury Claim

-you may be eligible to claim compensation for your injuries and financial losses.
+you may seek compensation for your injuries and financial losses.

-Even if you couldn’t obtain the insurance details of the party involved,
+• Even if you couldn’t obtain the insurance details of the other party,

 you may still pursue a road traffic accident claim.

-At Watermans, we have a dedicated team of hit-and-run accident lawyers
+• At Watermans, our dedicated team of hit-and-run accident lawyers

-who can take care of the legal process while you focus on your recovery.
+can handle the legal process while you focus on your recovery.

 Hit-and-Run Accidents